-This post is written by Associate Editor Amy Robinson.
+This post is written by Associate Editor Stephanie Williams.
 Opinions and views expressed herein are those of the writer alone.

 The Innocence Network’s Annual Conference theme this year is Race and Wrongful Conviction.
 The conference will host educational sessions addressing the historic fight for civil rights and the organization’s fight for justice for the innocent.
 The Innocence Network is a group of independent organizations—including the Kentucky Innocent Project (KIP)—that exonerate and support the innocent.
 Their mission is to free the staggering number of innocent people who remain incarcerated, and to bring reform to the system responsible for their unjust imprisonment.
 As a KIP extern, I will be attending this year’s conference.
 For those who do not know what KIP externs do, let me briefly explain.
 KIP “provides incarcerated men and women who have legitimate claims of innocence with a resource through which their claims may be investigated and presented to the courts of the Commonwealth for relief.”
 That resource is typically a law student at one of Kentucky’s three law schools who works with KIP attorneys and investigators.
 Each student is assigned a client, an actual convicted person who is serving time for a crime they claim they are innocent of.

 Wrongful conviction is a topic that has been garnering national attention recently.
 Popular documentaries and podcasts have added to the national dialogue surrounding this issue.
 Despite this awareness, many people continue to think wrongful conviction is an anomaly.
 That simply is not the case.
 In 2015, an article was published highlighting the fact that a record number of people were exonerated for crimes they did not commit.
 That number was 149.
 Compare that to last year’s number of exonerations and you can see the number is very similar.
 At least 139 convicted defendants were exonerated in 2017.